After knowing all these amazing Purslane Benefits, you’ll start growing it in your home. It’s easy!

 Antioxidants are one of the few nutritional components that prevent multiple diseases.
 Purslane is an excellent source of vitamin A. Vitamin A works to improve vision and is also important for the skin growth and development of skin tissues.
 Aside from this, vitamin A from natural sources such as from plants and fruits help prevent oral cavity and lung cancer.
 The pigments of the weed are also important in this respect.
 The pigments are basically two types of betalain.
 The reddish pigment at the base of the stems is β-cyanins, and the yellow pigment is β –xanthins.
 Both are antioxidants, which have been shown to have antimutagenic properties that make them essential in protecting our cells.

-It is at the top of the list when it comes to plants rich in vitamin E and also has the highest content of alpha-linoleic acid (ALA), an essential Omega-3 fatty acid.
+It is at the top of the list when it comes to plants rich in vitamin E and also has the highest content of alpha-linolenic acid (ALA), an essential Omega-3 fatty acid.
 The weed has a higher amount of beta carotene and 7 times more vitamin E than spinach.
 Other nutrients that can also be found in the weed include magnesium, vitamin C, potassium, riboflavin, and phosphorus.

 4. It Helps in Curing Skin Diseases & Gastrointestinal Complications